Love Bombing Meaning

 Shift or Withdrawal Stage

 In some cases, the behavior changes.
 Attention may decrease, communication may become inconsistent, or emotional distance may emerge, creating confusion.
+This is the point where many people first sense the love bombing cycle — and where the early flood of affection is revealed as conditional rather than stable.

 Emotional and Psychological Effects